ecmwf/anemoi-docs/README.md

 Overview
 --------
 The `anemoi` repository aims, for now, to provide a centralized overview of the entire framework.
-Additionally, it contains the `Anemoi Documentation <https://anemoi.readthedocs.io/en/latest/>`_ and system-level tests that assess the interfaces and ensure all components work well with each other.
+Additionally, it contains the [Anemoi Documentation](https://anemoi.readthedocs.io/en/latest/) and system-level tests that assess the interfaces and ensure all components work well with each other.

-Anemoi offers a modular architecture composed of several packages, each targeting different components necessary for constructing data-driven weather models.
+Anemoi offers a modular architecture composed of several packages, each targeting different components necessary for constructing data-driven weather models:

 - **anemoi-datasets**: Tools for handling and preprocessing meteorological datasets.
 - **anemoi-graphs**: Utilities for constructing graph representations of meteorological data.